matthewkrausse/parsons-prefect-dbt-cloud-tutorial/README.md

 Setting up this pipeline template involves configuring credentials and settings across several services and files.
 This summary outlines the key areas you'll need to address, with detailed steps following in the main guide:

+## IMPORTANT

+Make sure to not commit any secrets, api keys, etc. to version control. the .gitignore file is set up to ignore .env files for instance.
+Don't hard code any sensitive keys into code.

 - **Cloud Platform Accounts:** Creating accounts and enabling services/billing for Prefect Cloud and Google Cloud Platform (GCP).
 - **GCP Resources:** Creating and configuring specific GCP resources like Service Accounts (with appropriate roles/permissions), Cloud Storage Buckets, Secret Manager (for storing secrets), and Artifact Registry (for Docker images).
 - **Local Development Environment:** Setting up Python (`uv`, virtual environment), configuring local environment variables (like `GOOGLE_APPLICATION_CREDENTIALS`), downloading Docker Desktop, and authenticating Docker with GCP Artifact Registry (`gcloud auth configure-docker`).